messica/pmpro-email-templates/readme.txt

   * Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-email-templates/issues

 == Changelog ==
+= .5.2 =
+* Added ability to disable header, footer, or even entire emails.

 = .5.1.4 =
 * Fixed magic quotes bug when saving template data.